sourcenetwork/docs.source.network/docs/sourcehub/testnet/join.md

 You must specify/edit the `<user>` of your system in the SystemD service

 # Register your validator
-Once you have your node synchronized with the rest of the network you can register as a Validator.
+Once you have your node running and synchronized with the rest of the network you can register as a Validator.

 First, we want to create a local keypair.
 This keypair is independant of your validator, and can exist on any node, but we need one to submit transactions to the network, like the `create-validator` transaction.
 ```bash